How to set MTU size in Linux and Windows

 MTU Size_windows set 2

-2. Right-click on the Ethernet Adaptor that the traffic is expected and select Properties.
+2. Right-click on the Ethernet Adaptor that the traffic is expected on and select Properties.

 MTU Size_windows set 3